GWAAC is the air ambulance for North Somerset

 Alongside a growing arts and cultural scene in Weston and a number of charming towns, there are endless countryside and coastal walks and outdoor activities across the district.

-In April 2024 we opened our first shop in North Somerset, on Portishead High Street, we can't wait to see you there! find out more about our shops over on our retail web page.
+In April 2024 we opened our first shop in North Somerset.
+It is located on Portishead High Street and if you've not been before, we can't wait to see you there! find out more about our shops over on our retail web page.

 You can find us at some of the biggest and best events in the region, including Weston Air Festival, Dig for Victory and Mud Master.